Skip to content

 dcc: maya

-allow_implicit_invocation: false # Require explicit load_skill call
+allow-implicit-invocation: false # Require explicit load_skill call

 products: ["maya", "houdini"] # Only visible for these DCCs